 There is an alternative.
 You have a future and a lot to offer in life

 What is it?

 Suicide means deliberately ending our own life, and it's the second biggest cause of death worldwide among 15-19 year olds.
 British men are three times more likely as British women to die by suicide.
-The suicide rate for males in the UK is at its highest since 2002.

 Why do people commit suicide?

 Often, they have been feeling stressed or down for some time.
 Things like family problems, work stress, exam pressure or bullying can make us unhappy.
 There are feelings of utter despair, like there seems no way out of the problems.
 Nobody seems to help.

 Sometimes there is a 'final straw': getting dumped, failing an exam or feeling extreme pressures around work, or finances.